 - Truett Seminary has a process to allow students to request courses outside of the Truett Seminary curriculum to be substituted for elective credit.

 - Add/Drop forms and substitution forms are both required to proceed with registration for outside courses.

 - Please schedule an appointment with the Office of Academic Services to complete this process.

-Students are required to consult with the Associate Director of Academic Services throughout their academic career to submit appropriate substitutions.
+Students are required to consult with the Director of Academic Services throughout their academic career to submit appropriate substitutions.
 It is recommended that you get a substitution approved before you take a course outside of your degree plan.
 Any course taken outside of your degree plan will fall under "Work Not Applicable" on your degree audit and potentially will not count for credit.